 - See my comprehensive Packing List For Japan

-- Buy a data-only SIM card online for collection when you arrive at Kansai International Airport (for Osaka and Kyoto) or Tokyo's Narita Airport.
-Or rent an unlimited data pocket wifi router
+- You can buy an eSim to activate in Japan or buy a data-only SIM card online for collection when you arrive at Tokyo's Narita or Haneda Airports or Kansai International Airport.
+You can also rent an unlimited data pocket wifi router

 - Compare Japan flight prices and timings to find the best deals

-- If you're visiting more than one city, you might save money with Japan Rail Pass – see if it's worth itfor you
+- If you're making frequent train journeys during your visit, you might save money with Japan Rail Pass – see if it's worth it for you

-- A prepaid Suica card makes travelling around Kyoto easy – here's how
+- A prepaid Welcome Suica card makes travelling around Kyoto easy – here's how

 - World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world